gootara-org/ios-image-util/README_ja.md

 - Some bug fixed.

 2015/06/03
-- Output images by Parallel processing.
+- Output images by parallel processing.
 - Enable to specify output subdirectory with Split images.
-- Multiple files are available with Split images.
+- To drop multiple files is available on image set generator. (gui mode only)
 - Enable drag & drop on linux.

+2015/06/07
+- Support property file.
+Load / Store settings by XML property file.
+(Other command-line options are stronger than property file)
+- Enable to drop a XML propety file in the upper half of window.
+- To specify multiple files is available with image set generator. (batch mode also)
+- Apply same fix to the parallel processing.
+- Add menu bar.